 Quick Start: Publish a Data Source to Tableau Online

-For help publishing data to Tableau Server, see Quick Start: Publish a Data Source to Tableau Server.
+For help publishing data to an on-premises Tableau Server, see Quick Start: Publish a Data Source to Tableau Server.

 1 Sign in and initiate publishing